Ayn: A Tiny yet Competitive Indian Legal Language Model Pretrained from Scratch: Evaluation and Discussion

-We evaluated Paramanu-Ayn and LLMs including (a)~LlaMa-3 8B, (b)~Mixtral 7B, (c)~Gemini Pro on (1)~Legal Judgement Case Prediction task \citep{nigam-etal-2024-legal} using zero-shot evaluation which is exclusively for Supreme Court of India cases, (2)~Supreme Court of India abstractive summarization (In-Abs) \citep{shukla-etal-2022-legal} test dataset of 100 case documents using zero-shot evaluation on summary generation of 5000 tokens.
-We further studied the long summary generation capability of Paramanu-Ayn by generating summaries of varying lengths of 1024, 2048, 4096, 5000, 6000, and 8192 tokens and compared the lexical evaluation metrics like ROUGE-1, ROUGE-L, METEOR, BLEU, and semantic evaluation metrics like BERTScore.
-ROUGE family of metrics measure the textual overlap (uni-grams) between the model-generated summaries and the reference summaries.
+We evaluated Ayn 88M and compared it with the selected LLMs on: \begin{description} \item[(i)] The Legal Case Judgment Prediction task test set of 3,044 cases \citeplanguageresource{nigam-etal-2024-legal}, using zero-shot evaluation, which is the largest expert-annotated dataset for Indian Judiciary, \item[(ii)] The Supreme Court of India abstractive summarization (In-Abs) \citeplanguageresource{shukla-etal-2022-legal} test dataset of 100 case documents, using zero-shot evaluation, for summary generation of 5000 tokens. \end{description} We also report the score of Llama-2 7B continually pretrained on Indian legal case document (CPTLlama-2 7B) on the first task, as reported in \citet{nigam-etal-2025-nyayaanumana}.
+We further studied the long-summary generation capability of Ayn by generating summaries of varying lengths of 1024, 2048, 4096, 5000, 6000, and 8192 tokens.
+We compared lexical evaluation metrics such as ROUGE-1 and ROUGE-L \citep{lin-2004-rouge}, METEOR \citep{banerjee-lavie-2005-meteor}, and BLEU \citep{papineni-etal-2002-bleu}, as well as semantic evaluation metrics such as BERTScore \citep{zhang2020bertscoreevaluatingtextgeneration}.
+The ROUGE family of metrics measures the textual overlap (unigrams) between the model-generated summaries and the reference summaries.
 METEOR calculates the harmonic mean of unigram precision and recall.
-For summary evaluation, METEOR is used to calculate the unigram overlap between a model-generated summary and the gold standard summary.
 BERTScore uses BERT to compute the similarity scores between the token level embeddings of the model-generated and reference summaries.
-We also evaluated Paramanu-Ayn on zero-shot evaluation on MMLU-legal tasks (Professional Law, Jurisprudence, International Law) and analytical reasoning such as AGIEVAL-LSAT-LR (Law school admission tests) which measure the reasoning and analytical skills of prospective law students.
-These tests include sections on logical reasoning, reading comprehension, and analytical reasoning.
-Furthermore, we went ahead to explore Paramanu-Ayn capabilities on various commonsense reasoning benchmarks such as ARC-easy, ARC-challenge, SciQ, PIQA, WSC, COPA, mathematical reasoning such as AGIEVAL-AQuA-RAT (GRE, GMAT multiple-choice math questions), AGIEVAL-SAT-Math (SAT multiple-choice math questions) \citep{zhong-etal-2024-agieval}, AGIEVAL-MATH \citep{hendrycks2021measuringmath} (formal logical reasoning such as MMLU-Formal-Logic, causal reasoning task like COPA (selecting a conclusion causally connected to a premise), language coreference resolution task such as WSC \citep{10.5555/3031843.3031909}, classification task such as WIC \citep{pilehvar-camacho-collados-2019-wic} and natural language inference benchmark such as QNLI \citep{wang-etal-2018-glue}.
-We also reported the scores on zero-shot evaluation on MMLU-STEM, MMLU-Econometrics, and across all MMLU tasks.

-For Paramanu-Ayn-instruct, we evaluated the responses of the test instructions-tuning dataset using GPT-3.5-Turbo on clarity, relevance, completeness, and legal reasoning in a scale of 10.